kavyanshkhandelwal/IIITV-Connect/README.md

-# 🎓 Educational Institution Website
+# 🎓 IIITV Connect

-Welcome to the **Educational Institution Website** repository!
-This project is a fully responsive and modern website designed for educational institutions, built using React.js.
-THe website features various sections including About Us, Blog, Courses, and Contact Us, each tailored to provide a comprehensive and engaging user experience.
+Welcome to the **IIITV Connect** repository!
+This project is a fully responsive and modern website designed for the Indian Institute of Information Technology, Vadodara (IIITV).
+Built with React.js, the website features various sections, including About Us, Courses, Events, and Contact Us, each carefully crafted to offer an informative and user-friendly experience for students, faculty, and visitors alike.

 ### 🌐 Live Preview